Is There a Dimmer Outlook Ahead for Performance Shipping Inc. (PSHG)?

 PSHG’s Market Performance

-PSHG stocks went down by -1.45% for the week, with a monthly drop of -37.74% and a quarterly performance of -84.96%, while its annual performance rate touched -92.58%.
-The volatility ratio for the week stands at 23.51% while the volatility levels for the past 30 days are set at 24.30% for Performance Shipping Inc. The simple moving average for the period of the last 20 days is -0.16% for PSHG stocks with a simple moving average of -87.59% for the last 200 days.
+PSHG stocks went down by -49.24% for the week, with a monthly jump of 29.11% and a quarterly performance of -88.74%, while its annual performance rate touched -93.18%.
+The volatility ratio for the week stands at 12.17% while the volatility levels for the past 30 days are set at 17.37% for Performance Shipping Inc. The simple moving average for the period of the last 20 days is -9.30% for PSHG stocks with a simple moving average of -88.14% for the last 200 days.

 Analysts’ Opinion of PSHG